solarwinds/solarwinds-bindings-node/CONTRIBUTING.md

 are multiple ways to do so. `npm run rebuild` bypasses the `build.js` script altogether.
 You can also set `APPOPTICS\_SHOW_GYP` to any non-empty value.

+(This section will not be useful for installing once the N-API version has been released.)

 ### Developing